lando/mailpit/README.md

 - `builders/`: Contains the main service builder for the Mailpit plugin.
 - `config/`: Contains configuration files used by the Mailpit plugin.
 - `test/`: Contains unit test files.
-- `examples/`: Example configurations and usage scenarios.
+- `examples/`: Example configurations and usage scenarios executed by Leia for testing.

 ### Linting